— A RAG Inquiry

 Each query page offers three generation controls worth understanding:

 Top-K — how many source texts contribute to the response.
 A low K (2-3) produces a tighter, more focused answer.
 A higher K (6-10) draws on more of the corpus and produces broader responses — useful for open questions, but sometimes less coherent.
-Start with 4-5.
+Start with 4-6.

 Temperature — how inventive the language model is in synthesising the retrieved passages.
 Lower temperature (0.2-0.4) stays closer to the source material.
 Higher temperature (0.7-1.0) produces more fluid prose but may stray further from what was actually retrieved.
 For practice queries, lower is usually better.

 Max tokens — the length of the generated response.
-512 is a good default.
-Longer responses (1024+) suit complex conceptual questions; shorter ones suit pointing queries where brevity is appropriate.
+512-600 is a good default.
+Longer responses suit complex conceptual questions; shorter ones suit pointing queries where brevity is appropriate.

 The sources shown beneath each answer are the actual retrieved passages — always worth reading alongside the generated response, which is a synthesis rather than a quotation.
+Sometimes the sources are more interesting than the answer.

 Where this opens